CollectionBuilder/cb-docs/docs/deploy/actions.md

 3. On the "Pages" page, under "Source", click the dropdown and select "GitHub Actions".
 4. Below the "Source" dropdown, a box will appear under "Use a suggested workflow" titled "Jekyll".
 Click the "Configure" button.
 5. This will open an editor page creating a new file named ".github/workflows/jekyll.yml" populated with GitHub's [starter Jekyll workflow](https://github.com/actions/starter-workflows/blob/main/pages/jekyll.yml).
+    - *As of May 2026, the default "jekyll.yml" starter workflow SOMETIMES fails and gives errors!* To fix, it is necessary to update the version of Ruby listed in the default action file:
+    - Scroll down to around line 40 where it says `ruby-version: '3.1'`.
+Update the value to `ruby-version: '3.4'`.
 6. Click the green "Start commit" button, fill in the commit message as usual, and click the green "Commit new file" button.

 Committing the action file to your repository will start the build process.